Bira/octopus-carnival/_drafts/wir-mm2-4e-archons/wir-mm2-4e-water-archons.md

 course.
 When a water archon is hit by cold damage, it's also slowed for a turn.
 That doesn't quite balance out its excellent resistances though.

-Wather archons have Resist Acid 10, and are immune to disease, poison and _forced movement_.
+Wather archons have Resist Acid 10, and are immune to disease, poison and _all forced movement_.
+Yep, you read that right.
 They also get a +2 on saves against the immobilized, restrained, or slowed conditions.
 I think this might be the first time I've seen a whole class of "Fuck You, Controller" monsters.

 ### Water Archon Shoal Reaver